 A: The campus map is a great resource.
 Click through and you will see all the campus buildings.
 Most classes take place in the Bachmann Main Building and Abessinio Building.
 Parking is free, but you do still need to register your car at Campus Safety.
 Parking is located throughout campus; including at the Life Center, Abessinio Building, the Mirenda Center and the Residence Halls.

-A: Not specifically Forensic Science, however, there is a Pre-Med Club.
-Student membership ranges from nurses, pre-med, biology, etc. You could also start a Forensic Science club at Neumann!
-I am sure you will find other students at Neumann who are interested in studying Forensic Science and starting a club is a great way to get involved at Neumann!
-If you are interested in talking further about starting a club, you can stop down to 43 Bachmann Main Building and speak with either the Director of Student Activities or the Clubs Coordinator for Student Government.
+A: There are over 20 student organizations available to you!
+These range from social, educational, cultural, and academic Greek.
+If you are interested in talking further about starting a student organization, you can stop down to 43 Bachmann Main Building and speak with either the Director of Student Activities or the Student Organizations Coordinator for Student Government.
 Click HERE for the club formation packet.

 Q: How much is my total tuition for fall?
-I never receive my bill
+I never received my bill.

 Q: How do we know what work study positions are available?